Bachelor of Mechatronics Engineering With Honours

 PEO2Graduates who are involved in conducting research and development and continuously pursuing career development.

-PEO3Graduates who contributes to sustainability and betterment of the society.
+PEO3Graduates who contribute to the sustainability and betterment of society.

 PROGRAMME LEARNING OUTCOMES (PLOs)